What Is Morning Sex?

 How Is Morning Sex Experienced?

-Morning sex typically involves partners being intimate soon after waking up.
-For many men, waking erections are common—a physiological phenomenon called "nocturnal penile tumescence"—which may contribute to desire and readiness for intercourse or other sexual activity upon waking source.
+Morning sex typically involves partners engaging in intimate activity soon after waking.
+For many men, waking erections—known as nocturnal penile tumescence—are common physiological occurrences and can naturally increase both desire and physical readiness for sexual activity upon waking Nocturnal penile tumescence and sexual health.

 Typical Patterns and Considerations

-- Some prefer spontaneous encounters, while others may plan for intimacy by adjusting the morning routine.
+- Some couples prefer spontaneity, while others plan morning intimacy by adjusting bedtime or early routines.

-- Morning intimacy may be brief or extended, depending on available time and mutual interest.
+- Morning intimacy may be brief or more extended, depending on the available time and mutual interest.

 Differences from Evening Sex